patleeman/geckopush/README.md

 Notes:

-* Each widget must specify which dashboard object you're using.  i.e.
+* Each widget must specify which dashboard object you're using.

     ```python
     dash = geckopush.Dashboard('API-KEY')